LeoMarti1337/rsi-backtesting-tool/README.md

 ## Project Description
 **RSI Backtesting Tool** is a Python application that enables traders to evaluate RSI (Relative Strength Index) trading strategies using historical stock data.
 It provides a user-friendly GUI to configure strategy parameters, execute backtests, and visualize performance metrics compared to buy-and-hold strategies.

-### How does the program calculate the returns of a strategy?
+#### How does the program calculate the returns of a strategy?

-1. **Retrieve Historical Market Data**
+1. Retrieve Historical Market Data
-   - Access past stock performance for a specific list of companies.

-2. **Analyze RSI (Relative Strength Index)**
+2. Analyze RSI (Relative Strength Index)
-   - Calculate RSI values to pinpoint overbought or oversold conditions in the market.

-3. **Generate Trading Signals**
+3. Generate Trading Signals
-   - Create buy and sell signals using RSI thresholds or user-defined rules.

-4. **Backtest and Visualize Strategy Outcomes**
+4. Backtest and Visualize Strategy Outcomes
-   - Test the strategy against historical data to evaluate performance.

-5. **Summarize Performance Metrics**
+5. Summarize Performance Metrics
-   - Provide key metrics to assess the strategy's effectiveness and returns.

 ## Example Backtest of a Strategy